-The College follows the policies and procedures stated in The Redbook (See 4.3.7 and specifics below):

-"A faculty member may request a leave of absence with pay at any time.
-The dean of the unit, the imposed by deans with the approval of the Provost and the President."
+The College follows the policies and procedures stated in The Redbook (see 4.3.7 and specifics below): "A faculty member may request a leave of absence with pay at any time.
+The dean of the unit, the Executive Vice President and University Provost and the President must approve such leaves.
+Disciplinary leaves of absence with pay may be imposed by deans with the approval of the Executive Vice President and University Provost and the President."